Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

-With winter weather just around the corner, it is important to begin preparing your home for possible water damage that accompanies cooler weather.
+With winter weather just around the corner, preparing your home for possible water damage that accompanies cooler weather is important.
 Cold weather can lead to burst pipes, which will eventually lead to unexpected water damage.
 Many people do not continuously monitor their pipes throughout the winter and are left with an unpleasant surprise when a pipe leaks or bursts.
-Nothing will ruin your winter vacation more than coming home to water damage caused by a burst pipe while you were away.
-If you take the necessary precautions, you will be able to enjoy the winter holidays with your family without worrying about possible water damage in the freezing weather.
+Nothing will ruin your winter vacation more than coming home to the water damage caused by a burst pipe while you were away.
+If you take the necessary precautions, you can enjoy the winter holidays with your family without worrying about possible water damage in freezing weather.

-The most common cause of water damage in the winter months are burst pipes.
+The most common cause of water damage in the winter months is burst pipes.
 Contrary to popular belief, pipes usually do not burst because of frozen water expanding inside them.
 Most pipes burst in the winter because an ice blockage causes a buildup of water pressure.
 This pressure causes the water to expand and the pipe to rupture.
-The ice blockage usually forms in areas of the home that are not exposed to heat, such as the garage, basement, attic or other exterior parts of the home.
-When the pipe bursts, it can lead to water leaks and floods in your home that will result in costly water damage.
+The ice blockage usually forms in areas of the home that are not exposed to heat, such as the garage, basement, attic, or other exterior parts of the home.
+When the pipe bursts, it can lead to water leaks and floods in your home, resulting in costly water damage.